What are training manager KPIs? Let’s break it down.

 The Key Performance Indicators for manager training should not only be about how they handle themselves at work or the results they individually produce, but it should also be about how they are able to motivate employees to strive better.

-The training program for managers should reflect on the business results.
-We need to measure its effectiveness, that’s why we are using KPIs.
-The KPIs should measure the progression of the individual who is being trained for the role of a manager.
-Here are six KPIs for training managers that you need to be aware of:
+The training program for managers should reflect on the business results, and measure its effectiveness.
+The KPIs should also measure the progression of the individual who is being trained for the role of a manager.

 Why are some managers more successful than others?